amandaprorok/crn/README.md

 ## Relevant publications

-This code was used to produce the results seen on the following privacy related papers:
+This code was used to produce the results seen in the following privacy-related papers:

 A. Prorok, V. Kumar, Towards Differentially Private Aggregation of Heterogeneous Robots, 13th International Symposium on Distributed Autonomous Robotic Systems (DARS), 2016.
 [PDF](http://prorok.me/wp-content/uploads/2015/02/DARS-2016_Prorok.pdf)